 If you decide to borrow money to fund IVF, borrow wisely.
 Shop among multiple providers, and get familiar with the monthly payments and interest costs that come with borrowing.
-Especially if your healthcare provider offers financing, compare those loans to an online lender and your favorite bank or credit union.
+Especially if your healthcare provider offers to finance, compare those loans to an online lender and your favorite bank or credit union.

 Personal loans allow you to spend on anything you want, including fertility treatment and medications.
 You don’t need to secure those loans with collateral—you only need sufficient income and credit scores to qualify.
 Personal loans are available from several sources:

 - Banks and credit unions: Apply for a personal loan with at least one local bank or credit union.
 Small institutions tend to be more affordable and accessible to borrowers who have bad credit.
 Ask about repayment options (like how long you have to repay), prepayment penalties, and any processing fees.

 - Online lenders: It’s easy to borrow online.
 You can find great rates, and the best websites and apps are extremely easy to use.
 Popular vendors include SoFi, Prosper, Lending Club, and others.
 Be sure to examine funding fees that come out of your loan, and compare interest rates from multiple lenders.
 Typically, the lower your credit score, the higher your interest rate and fees.

 IVF clinic financing: It’s convenient to borrow money from your healthcare provider, so go ahead and take a look at their offer.
 But acknowledge that the provider may have a conflict of interest.
 For starters, that provider gets paid with the loan proceeds—they're giving you a loan that they know will be used to pay for their services.
 Furthermore, some providers (maybe not yours) have received additional compensation from lenders for promoting loan products.